• Skip to main content

 • Owner and Lead Instructor at Reston Group.

-My EDC has not changed much in these times of civil unrest, but my vehicle is now loaded differently… I have a long gun with a chest rig loaded with four 30-round rifle mags, two smoke canisters, pepper spray, and one can of Clear Out
+My EDC has not changed much in these times of civil unrest, but my vehicle is now loaded differently… I have a long gun with a chest rig loaded with four 30-round rifle mags, two smoke canisters, pepper spray, and one can of Clear Out.”

 My EDC has not changed much in these times of civil unrest, but my vehicle is now loaded differently.
-I’ve always used a pistol as my everyday carry that allowed me to go on the offensive at a moment’s notice.
+I’ve always used a pistol as my everyday carry which allowed me to go on the offensive at a moment’s notice.

 Now, when in a vehicle, I have a long gun with a chest rig loaded with four 30-round rifle mags, two smoke canisters, pepper spray, and one can of Clear Out.
 I believe our nation is full of good people, but I am ready to protect if need be.